 - The bride walking down the aisle.

 - The groom’s reaction, as the bride enters.
-This means working very quickly!
+This needs quick reflexes!
 I usually position myself about three-quarters down the aisle and use a zoom lens to photograph the bride first entering.
 I turn to photograph the groom, then turn back to the bride;

 - Giving the bride away;

 - Each ceremony item on the schedule.
 This differs with each couple – ensure to have that schedule to know what’s happening when;

 - Any musicians or speakers;